This post may contain affiliate links. Please read our disclosure policy.

 Tips for the Best Brown Butter Banana Bread

-• Line your loaf pan with parchment paper for easy removal
+• Line your loaf pan with parchment paper for easy removal and clean slices.

 Why did my banana bread sink in the middle?